haibo-zhu1/haibo-zhu1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. candidate in Management Science at the [Darla Moore School of Business](https://sc.edu/study/colleges_schools/moore/), University of South Carolina.
+I am a Ph.D. candidate in Management Science at the [Darla Moore School of Business](https://sc.edu/study/colleges_schools/moore/), [University of South Carolina](https://sc.edu/), jointly advised by Profs.
+[Sriram Venkataraman](https://sc.edu/study/colleges_schools/moore/directory/venkataraman_sriram.php) and [Necati Tereyağoğlu](https://sites.google.com/view/necatitereyagoglu).
 I am expected to be on the academic job market in Fall 2027.

 My research focuses on operations management in developing economies and rental housing markets, with a primary emphasis on empirical research.
 Broadly, I am interested in how operational decisions, market design, and technology adoption shape economic and social outcomes.

 In developing economies, I study business models and operational strategies that improve access to essential services, including energy and digital technologies.
 My current work examines pay-as-you-go financing, technology adoption, and the design of operational interventions that promote sustainable development.